Table of Contents

 How to Choose the Best Dog Camera

-Video quality is not only important because it can give you the prettiest photos and videos of your dog.
-Better resolution and the sharper images will allow you to see what is going in more detail, which can be important if your dog starts to chew on something that he shouldn’t.
+Video quality is important.
+First, because it can give you the prettiest photos and videos of your dog, and second, because the better resolution and the sharper images will allow you to see what is going on in more detail, which can be important if your dog starts to chew on something that he shouldn’t.
 If the video quality is not good enough, you may not be able to recognize smaller objects.

 In addition to having two-way audio capabilities, the sound quality should also be good so your dog can hear you clearly when you tell him to stop with his shenanigans.

-If you are working regular, daily shifts, you may not need this feature.
-But if you work night shifts, it’s necessary for the dog camera of your choice to offer night vision to allow you to see your pooch in dark and not just during the day.
+You may not need this feature if you are working regular, daily shifts.
+But if you work night shifts, the dog camera of your choice must offer night vision to allow you to see your pooch in the dark and not just during the day.

-Pet cameras that dispense treats allow owners to use them as positive reinforcement to train their dogs even when you're not home.
+Pet cameras that dispense treats allow owners to use them as positive reinforcement to train their dogs even when they're not home.